Translating Clinical Delineation of Diabetic Foot Ulcers into Machine Interpretable Segmentation: Discussion

 \section{Discussion}

-We highlighted that the best performing baseline methods had several difficulties which reduced model performance, as shown in Figure \ref{fig:Issues}: \begin{itemize} \item \textit{Excessive down-sampling of images}: Many of the segmentation backbones are based on classification networks in which reducing to core features is essential.
-However, with the small image to ratio size of the wounds, this removes the full wound from the image. \item \textit{Data distribution}: As show in figure \ref{figure: trainset}, a large proportion of the dataset has a DFU to background ratio of $<$5\%.
+We highlight that the best performing baseline methods had several difficulties which reduced model performance, as shown in Figure \ref{fig:Issues}:

+\begin{itemize} \item \textit{Excessive down-sampling of images}: Many of the segmentation backbones are based on classification networks in which reducing to core features is essential.
+However, with the small image to wound size ratio, this removes the full wound from the image. \item \textit{Data distribution}: As show in Figure \ref{figure: trainset}, a large proportion of the dataset has a DFU to background ratio of $<$5\%.
 This represents a large dataset bias towards none-DFU regions.
 This causes the networks to prioritize on the background class over DFU region, and in some cases the DFU class is ignored. \item \textit{Background noise}: Owing to the shape and location of DFU and patient mobility, many of the images contain a wide assortment of noise.
-In some cases the foot is surrounded by a blue or white cloth so the network can focus, but in many cases the background contains clothes, floor details and other medical equipment.
+In some cases, the foot is surrounded by a blue or white cloth so the network can focus, but in many cases the background contains clothes, floor details and other medical equipment.
 This poses a difficulty and the network must learn to cope with a large variety of background data. \item \textit{Region similarity}: With many cases of DFU the textural quality of the lesion is similar to that of the surrounding skin, especially in cases of infection.
-The textural similarity of DFU regions, periwound and surrounding skin regions, introduces difficulty in distinguish the regions.
+The textural similarity of DFU regions, periwound and surrounding skin regions, introduces difficulty in distinguishing the regions, as shown in Figure \ref{fig:Texture}.
 This means that the networks struggled to differentiate between the DFU and other parts of the foot. \item \textit{Rapid up-sampling}: Due to the focus of the backbones ability to output valid feature maps the head of the network is usually light weight.
 This results in the up-sampling output being performed at a high rate, causing pixelated regions, in addition to small false detection regions. \end{itemize}